RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 # Wireless Protocols

+## IEEE 802.11 (WiFi)
-IEEE 802.11 (WiFi): a set of standards that define communication for wireless LANs?
+- A set of standards that define communication for wireless LANs.
-- IEEE stands for the Institute of Electrical and Electronics Engineers
+- Developed by the Institute of Electrical and Electronics Engineers (IEEE).

-WiFi Protected Access (WPA): a wireless security protocol for devices to connect to the internet.
+## WiFi Protected Access (WPA)
+- A wireless security protocol for devices to connect to the internet.
--  WPA2 and WPA3 are  nweer versions with more advanced encryption anad security.
+- WPA2 and WPA3 are newer versions with more advanced encryption and security.

--